jenniferlu717/SkewIT/README.md

 Specifying `--complete` will require that "complete" is in the sequence header, while specifying `--all` will allow any sequence to be analyzed.

-**IMPORTANT:** GC Skew/SkewIT is intended for use with only complete, fully contiguous sequences with no gaps.
-Sequences should be fully assembled from end-to-end for the calculated SkewI to be informative.
-Contigs/Scaffolds are not expected to display GC Skew.

 ## --plasmid/--no-plasmid options